 The Central African Republic city of Bangassou has been the scene of recent violence by the militia known as anti-Balaka [“anti-machete” in the Sangho language].
 The anti-Balaka militia originally formed as a defense against the Muslim Selenka [“Coalition”] militia during 2014.
 Widely reported around the world as a “Christian” militia, it is nothing of the kind.
 Christian leaders in the country have described anti-Balaka as composed of animists and syncretic Christians who engage in animist rituals.
 Anti-Balaka began in 2014 to kill Muslims who had nothing to do with the atrocities perpetrated by Seleka, and attacked Christians who attempted to hide and protect their Muslim neighbors.

 So it should be no surprise that an attack by anti-Balaka on May 14, 2017 caused nearly 1,000 Muslims to flee to Bangassou’s largest mosque in the hope that they would find protection.
 They did.
 News reports have not mentioned police or UN peacekeepers – such people may well have been present – but they do mention the hundreds of Christians who surrounded the mosque to inhibit an anti-Balaka attack.
 One of them was the leader of the Catholic Church in the city, Bishop Juan Jose Aguirre Munos.
 The anti-Balaka forces opened fire on the crowd.
-Several were injured, and one unidentified man who happened to be standing right next to Bishop Munos was killed.
+Several were injured, and the mosque Imam who happened to be standing right next to Bishop Munos was killed.

 This event is reminiscent of the March 24, 1964 martyrdom of Fr.
 Herman Rasschaert, who was killed while attempting to stop a mob attack on a mosque in Gerda, Simdega, Jharkhand state, India.
 In both cases we see Christians who have taken the lesson of the Gospels very seriously, who have shown they are willing to lay down their lives for their neighbors, no matter what their neighbors may think of Christianity.
 This is a sobering thought in this age of renewed religious war.
 These are acts of heroism and faith that should make us sober, frighteningly so.